pedrovmcastro/Personal-Library-Database/README.md

 * What are the limitations of your design?
 * What might your database not be able to represent very well?

+* The database does not support books with more than one translator.
+* The database does not support a book being published by multiple publishers simultaneously.
+* Elements like personal information of the people involved, as well as information about libraries and bookstores, are out of scope.